kfir25/Junior-DevOps-Exercise/README.md

 Steps to execute the exercise

 in the terminal run
-docker-compose up --build
+-docker-compose up --build
-it will build a flask app with MySQL DB you can see it on browser - localhost:5000
+-it will build a flask app with MySQL DB
+-you can see it on browser - localhost:5000

 for question 2